imtiazziko/LaplacianShot/README.md

-# LaplacianShot for few shot learning
+# LaplacianShot: Laplacian Regularized Few Shot Learning

 This repository contains the code for **LaplacianShot**.
 The code is based on the [SimpleShot github](https://github.com/mileyan/simple_shot)